Collage in three dimensions:

-Construction and destruction…distressed layers evoke frescoes, ruins, landscapes, fortresses, villas.
-A paper Pompeii.
+In these constructions layers evoke frescoes, ruins, landscapes, fortresses, villas.

 Collages in the loosest sense in that there are paper elements but no adhesive involved.
 Sumi ink and bristol paper.

 Exploratory and ephemeral, these particular landscapes no longer in exist in real time — the photo has become the thing itself.